loockeeer/eddy-next-gen/README.md

 ## How to start

 You need to set these env. variables :
-PREFIX - the default prefix of the bot
+PREFIX - the default prefix of the bot \n
 TOKEN  - discord bot token